-Taylor*, 27, a graduate student at Stanford University in California, was having a phone session with her psychiatrist when they told her they could no longer treat her.
+In March of 2020, Taylor*, 27, a graduate student at Stanford University in California, was having a phone session with her psychiatrist when they told her they could no longer treat her.

 She hadn’t seen it coming.
 She met with the psychiatrist through Stanford's mental health services.
-And though Taylor had paid the on-campus health clinic fee and was up to date on the university-sponsored health insurance, due to the pandemic, she was currently residing outside of California.
+And though Taylor had paid the on-campus health clinic fee and was up-to-date on the university-sponsored health insurance, due to the pandemic, she was currently residing outside of California.
 And that, apparently, was a problem.

 "My psychiatrist on campus told me since I was outside the state of California, they could no longer treat me.
-I’m on the university-sponsored health insurance and because I’m an international student, I had no coverage back at home, either," she messaged Refinery29 via Twitter.
-"At my last appointment, my Stanford psychiatrist basically told me to find a provider at home — although I hadn’t lived at home for 8 years.
+I’m on the university-sponsored health insurance and because I’m an international student, I had no coverage back at home, either," Taylor messaged Refinery29 via Twitter.
+"At my last appointment, my Stanford psychiatrist basically told me to find a provider at home — although I hadn’t lived at home for eight years.
 Then [they] more or less hung up the phone."

 Taylor says her anxiety was already high due to the pandemic.
 Having her mental health care suddenly ripped away only worsened her symptoms.
 "It made me feel like Stanford couldn’t give less of a shit about their students, which frankly reflects their general attitude around mental health even pre-pandemic," she says.

 The inability to provide care for out-of-state and out-of-country students is not unique to Stanford University.
 Colleges and universities across the country have been facing this same issue throughout the pandemic.
 The problem lies in licensing and legal requirements: Healthcare providers, like psychiatrists and therapists, get licensed in a particular state; with a few exceptions, they’re generally unable to practice outside of that state.